vnminin/MultiBDPureBirth/README.md

-MultiBD
+MultiBDPureBirth
 ======

-`MultiBD` is an `R` package for direct likelihood-based inference of multivariate birth-death processes.
+`MultiBDPureBirth` is a slight extention of the `MultiBD`  `R` package for direct likelihood-based inference of multivariate birth-death processes.

 ## Installation